mongodb/specifications/source/sessions/snapshot-sessions.rst

 This goal is met by defining a ``SessionOptions`` field that applications use to start a ``ClientSession`` that can be used for snapshot reads.
 Alternative explicit approach of obtaining ``atClusterTime`` from ``cursor`` object and passing it to read concern object was considered initially.
-Session based approach was chosen as it aligns better with the existing API, and requires minimal API changes.
+A session-based approach was chosen as it aligns better with the existing API, and requires minimal API changes.
-Future extensibility for snapshot reads would be better served by session based approach, as no API changes will be required.
+Future extensibility for snapshot reads would be best served by a session-based approach, as no API changes will be required.

 Backwards Compatibility
 =======================

-The API changes to support sessions extend the existing API but do not introduce any backward breaking changes.
+The API changes to support snapshot reads extends the existing API but does not introduce any backward breaking changes.
 Existing programs that don't use snapshot reads continue to compile and run correctly.